Lower Snake River Wind Facility

 - All hunters must abide by Washington State Game Rules and Regulations.

-- All access may be canceled by landowners whenever it is deemed necessary by landowners or property lessees.
+- All access may be canceled by landowners whenever it is deemed necessary by landowners or property lessee.

-- No overnight camping, parking or outdoor fires on landowner property unless previously authorized.
+- No overnight camping, parking or outdoor fires on landowner property unless previously authorized in writing by landowner.

 - Hanging vehicle tags must be clearly displayed and visible from outside of the vehicle when private/landowner property.